John Innes Centre: Affiliations

 The John Innes Centre co-located with The Sainsbury Laboratory (Norwich), an institute focused studying plant disease.
 The Sainsbury Laboratory is closely affiliated with the University of East Anglia.
 Along with the Institute of Food Research and University of East Anglia (UEA), JIC hosted the BA Festival of Science (now the British Science Festival) in September 2006.
-The John Innes Centre, University of East Anglia (UEA) The Sainsbury Laboratory, The Earlham Institute and Quadram Institute Bioscience have since 2016, run Women of the Future an event aimed at promoting career in science to young women.
+The John Innes Centre, University of East Anglia (UEA), The Sainsbury Laboratory, The Earlham Institute and Quadram Institute Bioscience have since 2016 run Women of the Future, an event aimed at promoting careers in science to young women.

 Directors

 The John Innes Centre has been directed by: